booleancoercion/rchef/README.md

 While this may be a difference from other interpreters, note that the language specification states that ingredient names must be "anything reasonable", and so this interpretation is valid.

+- It appears the specification lists several statement grammars incorrectly - bowls are always supposed to be referred to with a preceding 'the'.
+This is apparent in the 'Hello World Souffle' example program, where a 'Put' statement is used with the word 'the'.
+It also makes more sense in english.
+As such, i've elected to assume *every ordinal identifier behaves this way*.

 TODO